The Devil in the White City: Film

 Leonardo DiCaprio purchased the film rights to the book in 2010.
 The film version, as originally planned, would have been directed by Martin Scorsese, written by Billy Ray, and produced jointly by Paramount Pictures, Double Feature Films, and DiCaprio's Appian Way Productions.
+In January 2025, 20th Century Studios revived the adaptation, with Scorsese and DiCaprio still attached to direct and star, respectively.